usdot-jpo-ode/jpo-tim-builder/website/README.md

 * mapCenterPoint - The longitude/latitude point for centering the map
 * zoom - The zoom level for the map.
 See Esri documentation for more details

-To choose which environment files to use:
+To choose which environment file to use:
 * Change what "environment" is set to on the line "start": "ng serve --environment=dev -H 0.0.0.0" in website/package.json
 * "environment=dev" will use environment.ts
 * "environment=test" will use environment.test.ts